-As it turns out by talking to one of the company’s former marketing directors (he who personally managed Nintendo from 1992 onward) GiG also committed to acquire whatever stock was left from Mattel as contractual obligation.
+As it turns out by talking to one of the company’s former marketing directors (who personally managed Nintendo from 1992 onward), GiG also committed to acquire whatever stock was left from Mattel as contractual obligation.

 Apparently a lot of unsold Gameboy consoles and NES catridges were left.

 To be fair, there were few Gameboy commercials done by Mattel, and none too brilliant.
 It seems that they either didn’t know how to market the portable handheld console or they weren’t really interested.